Anilkumarkadavakollu6/Calculator/README.md

 # Calculator
 A simple Calculator Program that supports arithmetic operations.

-#Tech-Stack
-The programming Languages used in this project are "HTML","CSS","Java Script".
+--> Tech-Stack - The programming Languages used in this project are "HTML" "CSS" "Java Script"